-A common situation I come across, in supporting breastfeeding mothers, is discovering that many are to stop breastfeeding for either a short period of time or even permanently in some situations, after having medication prescribed.
+When supporting breastfeeding mothers, a common issue found is discovering that many are told to stop breastfeeding for either a short period of time or even permanently in some situations, after having medication prescribed.

 This can cause a great deal of distress.

 The truth is that many medications are compatible while breastfeeding.
 Some doctors tell women to stop breastfeeding when they have needed to undergo a test or treatment.
 It’s been known to stop breastfeeding even when having a local anesthetic for an ingrown toenail, which was unnecessary.

 It’s important to know that the majority of medications are compatible with breastfeeding.
 Even in situations where drugs may pose a certain risk, there is usually an alternative.

 It’s vitally important, however, that you seek out information about any medication from a really good source, and be aware that the information leaflets that you get inside packets of medicines will often say ‘not compatible with breastfeeding.’